 AMFI came out with the campaign “Mutual Funds Sahi Hai” two years back.
 This four words campaign means that Mutual Funds are good in all respects.
 The main objective of this campaign was to create awareness among the Indians regarding Mutual Funds and bring more investors in the stock market.

 However, it doesn’t mean that you can invest in any Mutual Fund scheme blindly.
 You must have heard this famous dialogue, “Mutual fund investments are subject to market risks.
-Please read all scheme-related documents carefully before investing.”
-Mutual Funds investments don’t guarantee a fixed return.
+Please read all scheme related documents carefully before investing.”
+Mutual Fund investments don’t guarantee a fixed return.
 You need to go through all relevant documents and analyze the key aspects of a scheme, before investing in the same.

-In this post, we tried to cover some major mistakes which a plenty of investors make while investing in Mutual Funds.
+In this post, we tried to cover some major mistakes that plenty of investors make while investing in Mutual Funds.
 If you prevent yourself from committing these mistakes, we hope that you would become a better investor in the long run.
 Happy Investing!